sagemath/sagewiki_to_gh-2022-10-10/days14.md

  * evening projects and discussion by people interested in coding

 Wednesday, March 11:
- * 9:30 - 10:30 am Andrey Novoseltsov: Lattice Polytopes using Sage
+ * 9:30 - 10:30 am Andrey Novoseltsev: Lattice Polytopes using Sage
  * 11:00am - 12:00 pm: William Stein et al.: discussion about
              mathematical software -- what do you want?
  * 1:30 - 3:00 pm Mike Hansen et al.: Interactive Sage Tutorial (for